juanpc2018/Dont-make-Internet-God-Angry/README.md

 your VIA USB PCIe card. </p>

 like the movie Die Hard 4.0 (2007) is No joke, LOL.™ </br>
-but PCs dont have C-4 inside, yet, LOL.™ </p>
+but PCs dont have C-4, yet, LOL.™ </p>
 https://youtu.be/O-9lM6xgYe4

 its like the movie xXx (2002), </br>